serjykalstryke/zXplore/README.md

 # zXplore
-Repo for projects completed in Pre-Apprenticeship zXplore couuse
+Repo for projects completed in Pre-Apprenticeship zXplore course